c0ns0le/welcome/README.md

-# welcome
+# Welcome
-Welcome to Javascript
+Welcome to Javascript for Designers at Hennepin Technical College.